 First, you must authorize the file explorer to open the root directory.
 The option is at the bottom of the app settings.
 Next, go into the directory tree following the path: data > misc > wifi.
 In this folder, find the file named wpa_supplicant.conf.
 This file contains all the networks in the plain text.
 The Wi-Fi passwords are also displayed here.

-Have you rooted your phone to remind yourself of your passwords?
-Or do you use another method?
+Have you rooted your phone to find your lost passwords before?
+Do you use another method?
+Let us know in the comments below.